munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 ### Footnotes

-<span class="skull" id="1">1</span> Yes, I really did brute force all of the
+<a id="1-note" href="#1" class="skull-note">1</a> Yes, I really did brute force
-combinations at first.
+all of the combinations at first.
 It let me focus on getting the output correct before I worried about performance.
 Speed was fine for most statements.
 The other few wouldn't finish until after the heat death of the universe.

-<span class="skull" id="2">2</span> For most of the time, the formatter *did*
+<a id="2-note" href="#2" class="skull-note">2</a> For most of the time, the
-use dynamic programming and memoization.
+formatter *did* use dynamic programming and memoization.
 I felt like a wizard when I first figured out how to do it.
 It worked fairly well, but was a nightmare to debug.

 It was *highly* recursive, and ensuring that the keys to the memoization table were precise enough to not cause bugs but not *so* precise that the cache